Nicolas-Radomski/PairedEndAssemblyConda/README.md

 The module genomic.py has to be with the present main script PairedEndAssemblyConda.py to lunch it.
 The Conda environment PairedEndAssembly has to be prepared as presented below.

-# Build the Condan Environment PairedEndAssembly
+# Build the Conda Environment PairedEndAssembly
 conda activate \
 which conda \
 conda create -n PairedEndAssembly \